CStavnes1/golf-project/README.md

     - Scores displayed with the Par score for the course, the score the user entered, and the date the match was played.
     - Matches are displayed as traditional golf scorecards on an infinitely-scrolling page.
     - Navigation in the footer can be used to return to other pages.

-# Project Overview
-The Golf Project App will allow users to log in.
-Users will be able to enter their scores, enter the number of putts they made and take notes that they want to capture in a notes section.

-Users will also be able to update scores, delete scores, and have the app determine their handicap after they've played at least 3 rounds.
-Handicaps will be based on USGA rules for handicapping.